Dhananjay42/caste_bias_in_AI/README.md

 python save_gemini_embeddings.py
 ```
 You might need to use the above script multiple times due to API time-out issues.
 This can be automated using a shell-script that executes this script periodically with time-gaps for a set duration of time.
 At least, that is what I did.
+The embeddings are saved in the the `data/` subfolder as JSON files.

 Once you have these set of embeddings, you can obtain the WEAT score results using: